 To prevent overwork and burnout, proactively evaluate team member workload.
 With capacity planning, you can get ahead of burnout and make sure team members aren’t overwhelmed or underworked.
 This is critical because, according to the Anatomy of Work, 71% of knowledge workers reported experiencing burnout at least once in 2020.
 With proactive resource management software, you can promote balance—instead of burnout.

 Sometimes, things change after you identify and allocate available resources.
 You might be waiting on a team member to finish a project before getting started on your initiative—but what happens if that project gets extended?

 Even the most careful resource allocation can’t predict every business contingency.
 To avoid unpleasant surprises, use a tool to track resourcing information in real time.
-That way, you can immediately see if a project is delayed and pivot your own work accordingly.Learn more about workload management software
+That way, you can immediately see if a project is delayed and pivot your own work accordingly.Try workload management with Asana for free

 The average knowledge worker spends 60% of their time on work about work—things like searching for documents, chasing approvals, switching between apps, and following up on the status of work.
 That leaves only 40% of each day for skilled and strategic work.
 More often than not we take this time consuming “stuff” for granted as part of work, but it doesn’t have to be.
 That’s where resource utilization comes in.
 Resource utilization describes the percentage of a team member’s time that is spent on billable work, or tasks that contribute to overall profitability.

 High resource utilization isn’t about squeezing out the maximum amount of productivity from any given team member.
 Rather, the key to maximizing utilization is impact.
 When team members understand the relatively priority between different work, they can spend their time where it’s most effective—and have the highest impact as a result.Read: Why social loafing is more about clarity than productivity